sirchuck/site_works/README.md

     Not enough?
 You want to write to the browser console too?
 Ok.
     $this->_console[] = 'This will print to the browsers console window.';

+    You can set a log file in the config and assign it a friendly name to write a log file.
+    $this->_log['PRETTY_NAME'][] = 'You can do this to write to a log file of your choosing in the config.'

 # Important $_SESSION variables
     Sometimes the framework needs to get some information from your user.